So why does working remotely often fail to live up to our expectations?

 5. Inferior Project Coordination

 As a manager, make sure you're stressing the importance of communicating where projects are at.
-A task manager like Basecamp or Mavenlink can make this process a breeze.
+A project management tool like Basecamp or Mavenlink can make this process a breeze.

 As a remote worker, make sure you're communicating with your team and clearly stating what you're working on.